 Cheap (or Free) Things to Do in London

-Visiting London on a budget?
-Here are some cheap or free things you can do!
+Are you guys visiting on a budget?
+Here are some cheap or free things you can do in London!

 London’s expansive and bustling streets are some of the most densely populated in Europe, and the city has evolved to become one of the most multicultural in the world today.
 Home to world-class museums, theaters, attractions, nightlife and cuisine, it’s literally impossible to run out of things to do here!

 However, London isn’t a city for everybody and the cost of living and overpopulation can prove too stressful for some.
 But, for those who can stick it, it’s one of the most fascinating and enticing cities in the world.